tuftsdatalab/intro-to-rnaseq-with-galaxy/README.md

 ## Acknowledgement
-Thank you to bioinformatics intern Meg Farely for help developing this workshop.
+Thanks to bioinformatics intern [Meg Farely](https://www.linkedin.com/in/meg-farley-93b311160/) for help developing this workshop.